 Plan Promotions for the Spring Now

 What is important to keep in mind with any promotion you run, whether it is for memberships, combines, or camps – always maintain a sense of urgency.
 How many times have you seen “Only six spots left!” on promotional materials?
-There’s a reason you see everywhere.
+There’s a reason you see this everywhere.
 It works!
 Make your offer desirable to your current or potential clients, but don’t let them think it will always be there.

 In my past experience owning DNA Sports Center, there were a few strong promotions we ran for the spring and summer that kept our facility busy, even on the most beautiful days.
 We ALWAYS ran a spring combine program in May to help athletes assess and improve their skills before entering tryouts, showcases, and important recruitment seasons.
 You hear May and think “oh I have plenty of time” but I am here to tell you differently.
 Begin promoting now!
 Run early-bird specials and get those athletes committed before another program can pull them in.
 Keep that urgency and remind your audience of the limited availability in the combine so they sign up early and confirm they have a spot.